 2What is a trademark Class?

 Controller General of Patents, Designs, and Trademarks has classified goods and services under 45 classes.
-Your application must mention the class/classes the goods/services represent.
-The trademark would be registered under those classes only.
+Your trademark application must mention the class/classes the goods/services represent.
+The trademark registration is done under those classes only.

 3Which trademarks cannot be registered?

 Any trademark, which is identical or deceptively similar to an existing registered trademark or trademark for which application for registration has been made, cannot be registered.
 Also, a trademark that would likely cause deception or confusion or is offensive may not be registered.
 Geographical names, common names, common trade words and common abbreviation are not acceptable to Register a Trademark.

 4Which documents required for Online Trademark Registration India?